Ad Altare Dei Youth Religious Emblem for Boy Scouts & Venturers

 Who: Before beginning this program the youth must have completed the sixth grade and be registered in a Troop or Crew.
 The work is done with a trained Religious Emblem Counselor.
-Contact your leader or Monica Sellers for a list of counselors.
+Contact your leader or Laura Potter for a list of counselors.

 Requirements: All steps in this program must be completed before presenting yourself to the Catholic Committee on Scouting Board of Review.

 - Sacraments and Sacramentals in our daily lives: The goal of this chapter is to recognize the signs of faith in your daily life, and their importance.

 - Baptism: The goal of this chapter is to discover how Baptism is the start of your life in Christ, and a covenant union with God.